 The company is poised to benefit from the continued adoption of its Azure cloud infrastructure platform, its cloud-based Office 365 productivity suite, and games it sells for the Xbox.
 MSFT is as well-positioned as any company to gain from the digital transformation.
 The cloud is widely considered the future of enterprise computing, and Azure is one of the leading cloud services.
 MSFT has a monopoly in software systems and applications for PCs with Windows and Office that serve as additional revenue drivers.

 The stock has an overall grade of B, which translates into a Buy rating in our POWR Ratings system.
-The stock also has a Momentum Grade of B, which makes sense, as it has shown strong long-term momentum.
-MSFT also has a Sentiment Grade of A, which means analysts love the stock.
-According to the StockNews Price Target feature, 31 out of 35 analysts have a Buy or Strong Buy Rating.
+The stock has a Stability Grade of B, which means its growth and price-performance are stable.
+MSFT also has a Sentiment Grade of B, indicating the stock is well-liked by analysts.
+According to the StockNews Price Target feature, 35 out of 38 analysts have a Buy or Strong Buy Rating.

-We also grade MSFT based on Growth, Value, Stability, and Quality.
+We also grade MSFT based on Growth, Value, Momentum, and Quality.
 You can find those grades here.
-MSFT is ranked #11 in the Software – Application industry.
+MSFT is ranked #12 in the Software – Application industry.
 You can find other top-ranked stocks in that industry here.